Beware of fake bond, ISA and investment offers

 Fraudsters pretending to offer Aviva bonds and ISAs

 With these sorts of scams, fraudsters tend to use well-known brand names to gain your trust.
 We take this very seriously and take action on every website we find claiming to be us.
-So far, in 2023, we’ve identified 43 websites that we’ve taken down or are in the process of doing.
+The DomainAdmin team in CISO has advised that 70 malicious websites have been taken down by Aviva so far in 2024.

 Below are some examples of websites and email addresses which have tried to contact customers claiming to be us, even though they have no links to us.